Aymz96/Python_Cookbook_Jobwatch_Project/cookbooks/python_job_watch_project/README.md

 - Embedded the Github PULL_REQUEST plugin to allow PULL_REQUEST's to active the slave node.

-- Added a GitHub protected branch for master.
+- Added a GitHub protected branch for master and configured the settings.